 - Suspected infraction: A reasonably founded suspicion of irregularities of a general, operational or financial nature in relation to Simavi, in connection with:

-b. an actual or potential violation of laws and regulations and/or rules of conduct within the organisation;
+- an actual or potential violation of laws and regulations, internal regulations and/or Code of Conduct of Simavi;

-f. a threat of the deliberate withholding, destruction or manipulation of information concerning
+- a threat of the deliberate withholding, destruction or manipulation of information concerning these facts.

 An infraction is not: An infraction does not concern a report of an undesired intimacy, personal complaints concerning the work, ethical objections towards Simavi’s normal activities or disclosures in relation to insider information.
-In order to report such behaviour the employee should turn to his or her line-manager or the internal confidential adviser.
-The names of the internal confidential advisers can be found in the policy named 18.104.22.168.
-Klachtenregeling en vertrouwenspersoon in Simavi ISO handbook.
+In order to report such behaviour the employee should turn to his or her coach, Circle Lead or the internal confidential adviser.
+The names of the internal confidential advisers can be found in the Confidential Adviser and Complaint policy (220.127.116.11).

 The aim of this procedure is to: